exercism/website-copy/tracks/bash/exercises/proverb/mentoring.md

 - Multiple Initialized loop-variables can be added to the loop initializer using a comma.

-Note, if the variables are not part of the control flow they should be excluded from the loop initializer.<br/>
+Note, if the variables are not part of the control flow they should be excluded from the loop initializer.
 In this case, both `currentNounIndex`, and `nextNounIndex` are part of the control flow and each iteration both variables are incremented by 1.